dockur/windows-arm/readme.md

 </div></h1>

-Windows for ARM in a Docker container.
+Windows for ARM in a Docker container, for devices like the Raspberry Pi 5 and many others.

+Note: for KVM acceleration you need a Linux-based operating system, as it's not available on MacOS unfortunately.

 ## Features